marcotrosi/init.lua/README.md

 - `run` executes external command and optionally capture the output
 - `str` converts any non-string type to string, and strings to quoted strings
 - `log` to log function calls/returns in a logfile (uses the `str()` function)
+- `maxn` to get the largest positive numerical index of the given table

 ## documentation